KaliedaRik/sc-screen-recorder/README.md

 + The MVP makes use of the [Media Capture and Streams](https://developer.mozilla.org/en-US/docs/Web/API/Media_Capture_and_Streams_API) API's [getDisplayMedia()](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getDisplayMedia) function, which is not widely supported.
 It should work on latest desktop Chrome/Edge/Firefox/Safari, but will currently fail on Android Chrome, iOS Safari, etc. See the [Can I Use website](https://caniuse.com/?search=getDisplayMedia) for latest details.

 + The MVP makes use of Google's selfie-segmentation [MediaPipe solution](https://ai.google.dev/edge/mediapipe/solutions/guide).
 The code is not very efficient at the moment ... but needs must.

++ Shutting down the talking head video capture stream doesn't seem to shut down the camera (at least in Chrome on my machine).
+This is an important security flaw that needs to be fixed urgently!